 Our candidates will view the general educational program as an opportunity to reflect upon who they are as people and identify issues/subjects that they want to learn more about.
 We want our candidates to use this program as a chance to follow their hearts and personal interests, to cross disciplinary boundaries and make connections between ideas and concepts taught in different courses as well as forming bonds and connections with other students, faculty, and staff.

 The TEP strongly believes candidate development through a liberal arts education is critical to developing highly qualified teachers.
 The liberal arts curriculum enriches not only the lives of our candidates, but also ultimately enriches the lives of their students.
-All graduates of the TEP possess a well-rounded, liberal arts education.
-This is represented as the base.

 Pre-service Teaching Standards